Losing Weight with LAP-BAND® System

 *Year-1 data from Apollo Endosurgery’s LBMI pivotal study is based on a complete database of 143 obese adults with a Month-12 visit.
 The currently available Year-2 results are based on a database snapshot of an incomplete data set that has not been source verified.
 These data were reviewed by the FDA in support of the recently approved the LAP-BAND® System label extension in the United States.

 - The LAP-BAND® System can help provide weight loss that lasts:

 - In a long-term study, severely obese patients lost an average of 60% of their excess weight 5 years after the LAP-BAND® System procedure.5

 Gastric banding was shown to be safer than other invasive weight loss surgeries, such as sleeve gastrectomy or gastric bypass.6,7,8

 - Data from the Bariatric Outcomes Longitudinal Database™ showed that sleeve gastrectomy had a 3x greater rate of total complications in the first year7 when compared to gastric banding.
 Additionally, data from the American College of Surgeons database within the first 30 days showed6

-- 3 times greater chance of readmission to the hospital
+- With sleeve gastrectomy, 3 times greater chance of readmission to the hospital

-- 3 times the length of hospital stay following the procedure
+- With sleeve gastrectomy, 3 times the length of hospital stay following the procedure

 - The minimally invasive LAP-BAND® System is adjustable, reversible, and unlike sleeve gastrectomy or gastric bypass, involves no stomach amputation, cutting, or stapling.
 This means, while the LAP-BAND® System is designed to be a long-term procedure, if necessary, it can be removed and the procedure reversed.9 With sleeve gastrectomy, 85% of the stomach is amputated and there is no way to reverse the procedure or restore your body’s anatomy to the way it was.10